 Take, for instance, the American gospel hymn “When the Saints Go Marching In.”
 Transcribed directly from sheet music in staff notation, the melody might look very angular.

 The melody line may look very different from all our previous examples, but the score is read in exactly the same way.
 The grid lines show where the scale degrees and beats are, and the melody line is crossed by a short vertical line (equivalent to the “top” of a rotated T symbol) wherever there is a new syllable in the lyrics.
-(All these straight lines have been added manually to the pitch-time graph produced by Praat.)
+(All these straight lines have been added manually to the pitch-time graph.)
 Thus, the melody line still consists of a series of rotated T symbols, it’s just that the “stem” of the Ts may be curved or wavy.

 A graph like this reveals many subtleties in the singer’s technique.
 For instance, most notes have some vibrato, but the width of the vibrato is not constant: on short notes it is narrow, but on longer notes it tends to get wider as the note goes on.
 The scale degrees are evidently only a loose framework for this singer: sometimes they are approached by a “swoop” from below, other times they are left by an upward bend although the melody then descends.
 All these pitch bends are difficult to specify in staff notation, but in global notation they can either be captured with the precision of computer software or drawn impressionistically by hand.

 (Whether this is actually useful to a singer wanting to learn the melody is another matter, but we can always use a simplified score such as our previous example if that is found more practical.)

 Pitch bending, however, raises another issue for global notation.
 Our symbols emphasize the onset of each sound; but when pitch moves by slides rather than distinct steps, it may not always be clear exactly where a new “onset” occurs.
 To decide that, we need to consider the different ways in which the onset of a new sound may be “articulated.”